-Heart palpitation is the sensation that the heart has skipped a beat or added an extra beat, or it may feel as if your heart is racing, poundin...
+A heart palpitation is the sensation that your heart has skipped a beat or added an extra beat.
+It may feel like your heart is racing, pounding...

 Top of page